 - Breast-feeding.
 Breast-fed babies, particularly those who have difficulty nursing or getting enough nutrition from breast-feeding, are at higher risk of jaundice.
 Dehydration or a low caloric intake may contribute to the onset of jaundice.
 However, because of the benefits of breast-feeding, experts still recommend it.
 It's important to make sure your baby gets enough to eat and is adequately hydrated.

 High levels of bilirubin that cause severe jaundice can result in serious complications if not treated.

 Bilirubin is toxic to cells of the brain.
 If a baby has severe jaundice, there's a risk of bilirubin passing into the brain, a condition called acute bilirubin encephalopathy.
 Prompt treatment may prevent significant lasting damage.

-The following may indicate acute bilirubin encephalopathy in a baby with jaundice:
+Signs of acute bilirubin encephalopathy in a baby with jaundice include:

 - High-pitched crying